nhkhaiminh/OrthoCare/README.md

 Business website for a dental clinic with a fully functional online booking system.
 Made using [Next 14](https://nextjs.org/) and [TailwindCSS](https://tailwindcss.com/).

+You can access OrthoCare's website by going at [https://orthocare-dentist.vercel.app/](https://orthocare-dentist.vercel.app/).

 ### Dependencies

 OrthoCare uses many third party libraries to provide more functionality and features to its website in order to provide the best online service for its users.